-Aris is currently a part time lecturer at Leeds Beckett University, teaching the following modules:
+Aris is currently teaching the following modules:

 - MA - Composition for the Moving Image

-- BA - Composing and Arranging
+- BA - Composition and Arranging

 Aris's research interests are inspired by music composition as well as his performing practice.
 His research focuses on the transmission of narrative qualities and musical meaning from the composer and performer to the audience, and on social and psychological factors that may influence this transmission.
 As a professional artist, Aris is acutely aware that performance deals with transmission of meaning and emotion, and that contemporary innovative approaches towards successful performances build on insights from music psychology and semiotics.